 Cheryl Mathieson is the Manager of Homelessness Services and Shelter Operations.
 Mental health has always been important to her because it is the foundation which allows everyone to be the best person they can be.
 It assists us to function within in our community and be productive individuals.
 She has always stood up for those who were unable to advocate for themselves.
 Being able to help those less fortunate because of mental unwellness is something that truly touches her heart and soul.
 This passion is instrumental in feeling fulfilled and maintaining her own mental health.

-Jennifer Smith is the Manager of the Temporary Shelters.
+Jennifer Smith is the Manager of Life Skill and Housing Transition.
 She has worked in a variety of roles within CMHA over the last 7 years.
 Jennifer is passionate about her work, believing all individuals have value and worth, and that working together we can build strong healthy communities.

 Michelle Gauthier is the Manager of Supportive Housing at Rosethorn House.
 Michelle has been working with Kamloops’ most vulnerable since 2016.
 Michelle has had the opportunity to pursue careers with multiple social agencies over the years which have solidified meaningful partnerships and strengthened her knowledge of community resources.